Table of Contents

 - Supports insulin sensitivity

-What is niacin and why is it in the stack?
+What is niacin, and why is it in the Stamets stack?

 Niacin (nicotinic acid), also known as vitamin B3 or vitamin PP, is a vitamin created in the body from the amino acid tryptophan.
-It’s obtained in the diet from a variety of whole and processed foods (on the label as E375).
+It’s obtained in the diet from a variety of whole and processed foods.
 Although the names are similar, nicotinic acid has nothing to do with nicotine in tobacco.
 To avoid confusion, nicotinic acid is mostly referred to as niacin.

-Niacin (nicotinic acid) plays a vital role in energy and protein metabolism.
-Without this vitamin, a proper metabolism such as the synthesis of proteins, fats, and carbohydrates can’t exist.
+Niacin plays a vital role in energy and protein metabolism.
+Without this vitamin, proper metabolism of fat, carbohydrates and amino acids does not occur in the body. .
 Niacin has an anti-oxidative effect and participates in many enzymatic processes.
 It’s essential for the regeneration of the skin, muscles, nerves, and DNA.

 - Hypersensitivity to vitamin B3